wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 {% if showCommentary %}
 ::: details Commentary
 …the miracle reflects the change of mind that enables us to let go of our guilt, the belief in our past sinfulness.
-This then frees the Holy Spritit to work through us in the sense that we are now allowing the extension of His Love to occur.
+This then frees the Holy Spirit to work through us in the sense that we are now allowing the extension of His Love to occur.
 In the words of [Lesson 194](/workbook/part-1/194-i-place-the-future-in-the-hands-of-god): “I place the future in the hands of God”.
 This is not possible as long as we hold on to the ego’s guilt.
 It *is* possible, of course, when we let go of the guilt, and that is what releases the future.
-The “beginning and the ending” that is referred to can be understood as the beginning and the ending of a relationship.
+The “beginnings and endings” that is referred to can be understood as the beginning and the ending of a relationship.
 The “beginning” would be the special relationship that the ego has made real, while the “ending” is the forgiveness of that relationship — making it holy.
 (Wapnick, A.V.I., p.
 123.)
 :::
 {% endif %}